angshuyi/GettingAndCleaningData/README.md

 ```

-#### Part 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#### Part 5: From the data set in step 4, creates second independent tidy data set with the average of each variable for each activity and subject.
 Set Subject as factor
 ```{r, message=FALSE}
 extractedData$Subject <- as.factor(extractedData$Subject)